botbreeder/what-the-matrix-is/README.md

 A given node has a 3D shape, and is related to (is located in/contains) several other 3D shapes by relations.
 A relation-type is identified primarily by a natural language sentence with holes.
 Relations are themselves located in space-time, and after all, nodes are just like 0-arity relations.
 By default, relations spatially cover what they relate.
 Relations are in fact functions of what comes next: it's like a never satisfied spreadsheet.

 Let's give a name to these nodes/relations.
-Let's call them Narratives.
+Let's call them [Narratives](https://github.com/botbreeder/mudbasic#narratives-as-reusable-blocks).
+Just replace the numbers by global `$names` and local `%names` from [OpenDDL](http://openddl.org/).